How our video system works

 At the church we use OBS to provide a video stream to Zoom.
 We have a Mac mini with two monitors to run OBS and Zoom.
 OBS runs on the main monitor and we use its Virtual Camera output to feed the video intput into Zoom.
 OBS runs in Studio mode, with the main window going to Zoom, and we use the preview window to pre-position another camera, getting ready to fade it in.

 The second, smaller monitor shows the Google Slides presentation.
 The video that appears on the small monitor also goes to the projector and other monitors.
-(The HDMI output of the Mac mini goes to a 4-way splitter sending the signal to the projector, the small monitor on the Mac mini, the monitor at the back for those who have trouble seeing, and to the front pew, where a second 4-way splitter provides signal to the confidence monitors at the front.)
+(The HDMI output of the Mac mini goes to a 4-way splitter sending the signal to the small monitor on the Mac mini, the monitor at the back for those who have trouble seeing, and to the front pew, where a second 4-way splitter provides signal to the projector and the confidence monitors at the front.)

 To more conveniently control OBS and the cameras we use an Elgato Stream Deck utilizing Bitfocus Companion software.
 By pressing one of the illuminated buttons in the top row you tell OBS which video source to preview and when to fade the video from the preview window to the main window.
 The other rows select the presets for each of the cameras.